peterwmacd/arnetworks/README.md

 statsAlpha =  1-X[,,4:n-2]+ ( 1-X[,,4:n-2])*( 1-X[,,4:n-3])
 statsBeta =  X[,,4:n-2]+ ( X[,,4:n-2])*( X[,,4:n-3])
 X = X[,, 3: n]
-# NOTE: estimation implicitly conditions on the first two network snapshots
+# NOTE: estimation for the persistence model implicitly conditions on the first two network snapshots,
+# so the data used for fitting has n-2 network snapshots

+# In general statsAlpha and statsBeta are p x p x d x n' arrays, where d is the dimension of the
+# sufficient statistic for each edge, and n' is the number of snapshots used for fitting.
+# In this case d = 1 and n' = n-2 so the array have only 3 dimensions

 # Define edge formation and dissolution functions
 fij = function(global, stats) {